OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

         //    will be bubbled up to Excel to indicate an error.
     }

-3. In **customfunctions.js**, locate the line`CustomFunctions.associate("increment", increment);`.
+3. In **customfunctions.js**, locate the line`CustomFunctions.associate("INCREMENT", increment);`.
 Add the following line of code immediately after that line, and save the file.

     ```js
     CustomFunctions.associate("stockprice", stockprice);